Ride (1998 film): Cast

+Production

+Ride was shot between June 1997 and July 1997 in locations across Florida.

 Music

 A soundtrack containing hip hop music was released on January 27, 1998, by Tommy Boy Records.
 It contained five charting singles, "The Worst", "Mourn You Til I Join You", "Callin'", "Jam on It" and "The Weekend".

 Reception

 Lael Loewenstein of Variety magazine describes the film as having "a few genuinely funny bits of dialogue and some earnest performances" that offset the predictable storyline.
 The review predicts the film will be popular with the target young urban audience, but with only slight chances of a crossover or international audience.
 Loewenstein states that the script treads familiar road-movie territory, but the film itself is "technically well above average", including the effective costume, production design, and lensing.
 The acting is also judged to be "adequate all around" with a notable cameo from Snoop Dogg.
 Entertainment Weekly gives the film a grade of D+, calling it a mess and saying any serious issues raised in the film are immediately undercut by toilet humor, and whenever the road trip story gains momentum it is interrupted by cameo appearances.
 The New York Times calls Ride "a weak, unenergetic vehicle for character, comedy, romance, adventure or music."